laoqiu233/md2html/readme.md

     # In emphasis parsers you only need to return the rendered text.
     return "<span style=\"color:red; font-weight:bold;\">%s</span>" %(match.group(0))
 ```
-Emphasis and block element parsers all can be written in a lambda function, as long as they have the correct arguments and return types:
+Both emphasis and block element parsers can be written in a lambda function, as long as they have the correct arguments and return types:
 ```python
 renderer = m2h.Renderer()
 redText = lambda self, match: "<span style=\"color:red; font-weight:bold;\">%s</span>" %(match.group(0))